danielfdickinson/metadata-mod-hugo-dfd/README.md

 | rssIncludeMainArticle | _false_ | When true include the pages `.Content` (that is the rendered content from the page's file such as `/content/posts/a-post.md`) directly in the RSS feed instead of only a summary or description |
 | taxCanonical | _false_ | When true includes this taxonomy or term page in the `sitemap.xml`, if applicable |
 | toCanonical | _(nil)_ | If pageCanonical is false then sets the `<link rel='canonical' href=…>` href to value of `toCanonical` |

-## A note on CSS generation

-It is expected that `layouts/partial/helpers/head/resources-pipes.html` will not be used by consumers of this module, and that instead handling for the CSS, scripts and so on will use code more suitable for the consumer's production and/or development situation.

 ### 'summary' metadata configuration